Daniel3Levi/messaging_system/README.md

 - User registration and login
 - Sending and receiving messages
 - Message filtering, sorting, and searching
-- Marking messages as read
+- Marking messages as read or unread
 - Deleting messages

 ## Getting Started